Community infrastructure levy

 Community Infrastructure Levy (CIL) may be payable for developments which involve the creation of new dwellings.
 It may also be payable for developments with an internal floor area of 100 square metres or more.
 The Wycombe CIL includes charges for residential and retail developments only.

-From 1 April 2016, our CIL rates increased in line with inflation.
+From 1 April 2019, our CIL rates will increase in line with inflation.
 This means that our rates will be as follows:

 Funds raised from the levy will be used by us together with service and infrastructure providers to deliver infrastructure improvements across the district.
 More information on how the funds will be spent can be found on CIL spending and technical documents.